ankitkanojiya07/cinematic/README.md

-# cinematic
+# CINAMATIC

+## Introduction:
-This is a React app created with React, Redux.
-This App provides trending and searched movies and TV shows, and all necessary details of each movie/TV show on clicking on that.

-I used React Router for navigation, Redux for State Management, Pagination for changing page.
+CINAMATIC is a movie and TV show information platform that provides trending and searched movies and TV shows, along with all the necessary details of each movie/TV show upon clicking on them.
+The platform is built using React for the frontend, Redux for state management, and React Router for navigation.
+Additionally, pagination is implemented to allow users to navigate through multiple pages of content.
+To enhance user experience and optimize network requests, debouncing technique is used in the search bar to avoid unnecessary network requests and save user bandwidth.

+## Features:
+- **Trending and Searched Movies/TV Shows:** Users can explore trending and searched movies and TV shows.
+- **Movie/TV Show Details:** Upon clicking on a movie or TV show, users can view all the necessary details such as synopsis, ratings, cast, etc.
+- **Pagination:** Pagination feature allows users to navigate through multiple pages of content.
-I used Debouncing techinique in search bar to avoid unnecessary Network Request and to save user bandwidth.
+- **Debouncing Technique:** Implemented debouncing technique in the search bar to avoid unnecessary network requests and save user bandwidth.

+## Technologies Used:
+- **React:** Frontend library for building user interfaces.
+- **Redux:** State management library for managing application state.
+- **React Router:** Library for declarative routing in React applications.
+- **Pagination:** Component for implementing pagination functionality.
+- **Debouncing Technique:** Technique used in the search bar to optimize network requests.

   # Tech stacks
 <div align="center">
 	<code><img width="50" src="https://user-images.githubusercontent.com/25181517/192158954-f88b5814-d510-4564-b285-dff7d6400dad.png" alt="HTML" title="HTML"/></code>
 	<code><img width="50" src="https://user-images.githubusercontent.com/25181517/183898674-75a4a1b1-f960-4ea9-abcb-637170a00a75.png" alt="CSS" title="CSS"/></code>